Chevrolet Cavalier: Third generation (1995–2005)

-In 2000, the car gained a minor facelift consisting of bigger headlights and an improved grille, lost the "CHEVROLET" text badge at the trunklid and gained a new "CAVALIER" badge along with new "five spoke" hubcaps.
-The 2.4-litre engine came mated standard with the Getrag F23 5-speed manual transmission on the Z24 models, or with the optional 4-speed automatic on both the Z24 and the LS models.
-The Z24 only came in 2-door coupe models until 2001 and featured a sport-tuned suspension, 16-inch tires, alloy wheels and improved interior electronics.
-Aesthetically little changed from the other models other than a ground effects kit and taller rear spoiler.
-In 2002, a 4-door Z24 Sedan debuted, featuring the same mechanics but having a less sporty body.
-The Z24 trim also received several other upgrades including a wider front sway bar and FE2 Sports Suspension for better handling characteristics, and less aggressive ABS anti-lock braking system.
+In 2000, the Cavalier received a minor facelift, with bigger headlights and an improved grille, the removal of the "CHEVROLET" lettering at the trunklid, and the addition of a new "CAVALIER" badge along with new "five spoke" hubcaps.
+The 2.4-liter engine came mated standard with the Getrag F23 5-speed manual transmission on the Z24 models, or with the optional 4-speed automatic on both the Z24 and the LS models.
+The Z24 only came in 2-door coupe models until 2001, and featured a sport-tuned suspension, 16-inch tires, alloy wheels and improved interior electronics.
+Few aesthetic changes were made from the other models, save for a ground effects kit and taller rear spoiler.
+A 4-door Z24 Sedan debuted in 2002, featuring the same mechanics while having a less sporty body.
+The Z24 trim also received several other upgrades, including a wider front sway bar and FE2 Sports Suspension for better handling characteristics, and a less aggressive ABS anti-lock braking system.

 In 2002, the 3-speed automatic was dropped from the base models equipped with the 2.2, and the 4-speed automatic became the main offering across the entire lineup, with 5-speed still available in the two-door cars.
-Also, the RS was replaced by the LS Sport line, which featured the new Ecotec L61 motors with 140 hp and 150 lbft torque.
+The RS was also replaced by the LS Sport line, which featured the new Ecotec L61 motors with 140 hp and 150 lbft torque.
 These engines improved fuel economy, featuring the same displacement as the GM 122 Pushrod Engine (2.2 L OHV) while maintaining most of the power of the older LD9 motors.
-The new Ecotec motors replaced the GM 122 Pushrod Engine (2.2 L OHV) in base models in 2003, and became the sole engine choice in the entire Cavalier line-up until 2005 when the Chevrolet Cavalier was replaced by the Chevrolet Cobalt.
+The new Ecotec motors replaced the GM 122 Pushrod Engine in base models in 2003, and became the sole engine choice in the entire Cavalier lineup until 2005, when the Cavalier was replaced by the Chevrolet Cobalt.

 A GM Eaton M45 Supercharger kit was also offered for the Z24 trim as well.
 The supercharger kit was developed and tested by General Motors and could only be installed at a GM dealer.
-This upgrade increased performance considerably due to a pressure of 4.7 PSI which in turn added approximately 40 hp and 40 lbft of torque increase; raising the Z24's ratings to approximately 190 hp and 195 lbft of torque.
+This upgrade increased performance considerably due to a pressure of 4.7 PSI, which in turn added approximately 40 hp and 40 lbft of torque increase; raising the Z24's ratings to approximately 190 hp and 195 lbft of torque.

 Facelifts

-The third generation Cavalier had two facelifts.
-There was a minor one in 1999 with new front and rear bumper fascias which included revised headlamps and taillamps for 2000 models.
-There was a more extensive refresh in 2002 for the 2003 model year, which included a complete new front end design, revised taillamps with a full-width rear reflector, a new rear spoiler and rear bumper fascia.
+The third-generation Cavalier had two facelifts.
+The first came during the 2000 model year with minor changes, including new front and rear bumper fascias, which included revised headlamps and taillamps.
+There was a more extensive refresh for the 2003 model year, which included a complete new front end design, revised taillamps with a full-width rear reflector, a new rear spoiler and rear bumper fascia.